Never Always, Never NeverNever Always,

 Growth and Experimentation

-Gabriel Weinberg and Justin Mares wrote Traction (2014) to solve a common startup problem: founders who build products but ignore customer acquisition until it's too late.
-The book's Bullseye Framework forces systematic testing across multiple different channels, from SEO to PR to viral marketing, rather than betting everything on a single approach.
+Weinberg and Mares wrote this 2014 book to solve a common startup problem: founders who build products but ignore customer acquisition until it's too late.
+The Bullseye Framework forces systematic testing across multiple channels, from SEO to PR to viral marketing, rather than betting everything on a single approach.
 This methodical channel evaluation becomes even more valuable as traditional digital channels become more expensive and competitive.
-The 4.5-star Amazon rating reflects its practical utility, though the framework requires significant adaptation for established companies beyond the startup phase.
+Amazon rating: 4.5/5 stars.

 Comprehensive Strategy Guides